MrFatSquirrel/MrFatSquirrel/README.md

 ### Hi there 👋
-### My name is Harry and I like to play videogames.
+### My name is Harry and I like to code and play video games.

-### I'm currently working on my high scool finals project.
-Wish me luck!
+### I'm currently studying for upcoming exams.
 <!--
 **MrFatSquirrel/MrFatSquirrel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.